Distinguished regular supercuspidal representations: Abstract

 \section{Abstract}

-Based on recent work of Kaletha, we apply Hakim--Murnaghan theory to study distinguished regular supercuspidal representations of tamely ramified $p$-adic reductive groups.
+Based on recent work of Kaletha, we apply Hakim--Murnaghan's result to study distinguished regular supercuspidal representations of tamely ramified reductive $p$-adic groups.
 Assuming $p$ is sufficiently large, we obtain a necessary and sufficient condition for regular supercuspidal representations to be distinguished.
-We also investigate the relation between distinction and Langlands functoriality, and confirm a conjecture of Lapid for regular depth-zero or epipelagic supercuspidal representations.
+We also investigate the relation between the distinction problem and the Langlands functoriality, and confirm a conjecture of Lapid for regular depth-zero or epipelagic supercuspidal representations.